junxit/us-congress-bills-111/bill.md

       - **(ii)** the Federal National Mortgage Association;
       - **(iii)** the Federal Home Loan Mortgage Corporation; and
       - **(iv)** companies that participated in the Security and Exchange Commission’s Consolidated Supervised Entities Program as of January 2008.
-  - **(2)** *Report* Not later than the end of the 1-year period beginning on the date of the enactment of this Act, the Comptroller General shall issue a report to the Congress containing the results of the study required under paragraph (1).
+  - **(2)** *Report* Not later than the end of the 1-year period beginning on the date of the enactment of this Act, the Comptroller General shall issue a re-port to the Congress containing the results of the study required under paragraph (1).